netbox-community/ansible_modules/docs/plugins/netbox_route_target_module.rst

 ..
 Description

-- Creates or removes route targets from Netbox
+- Creates or removes route targets from NetBox

 ..
 Aliases